 5 Things I've Learned About Investing

-June is going to be a month where I focus on all topics investing as they relate to a traditional investment portfolio (stocks, bonds, etc.).
-Over the next few weeks, we will cover subjects such as diversification, portfolio construction, and the differences between all the various account types that exist.
+During these next few posts I will focus on a number of topics as they relate to a traditional portfolio investments (stocks, bonds, etc.).
+We will cover subjects such as diversification, portfolio construction, and the differences between all the various account types that exist.
 In the end, the goal is that you will be better informed on how to properly structure a portfolio for yourself.
 This is important, because most everyone owns some type of investment account, whether it be in form of a work retirement plan or something they dabble with on the side.

 1. The Stock Market Will Humble You

 The worst thing that can happen to a young investor is to have success on a high risk bet early on.
 This can instill a false sense of confidence that investing is an easy game, or that you simply have the intuition that many don't possess.
 Keep in mind that there are hundreds of thousands of individuals out there with advanced, Ivy League degrees and decades of experience who are watching and analyzing the market 24 hours a day.
 It is the ultimate, modern-day Gladiator arena.
 If you made a market bet and won, it's not because you outsmarted the competition; rather, it's simply because you happened to get lucky.

 Solution: Be a disciplined, long-term investor.
 While the stock market can be quite the roller coaster ride within the short to mid-term time horizon, the overall trajectory of returns over a long-term time horizon follow a fairly smooth, slow and steady plane higher.